stakwork/sphinx-tribes-frontend/README.md

 ![Tribes](https://github.com/stakwork/sphinx-tribes/raw/master/img/sphinx-tribes.png)

-Welcome to **sphinx-tribes** - the decentralized message broker designed for public groups in Sphinx.
-Empowering users to run their own **sphinx-tribes** server, this platform seamlessly routes group messages for various applications such as **sphinx-relay** nodes, apps, websites, or IoT devices.
+Welcome to **Sphinx Tribes** - a decentralized message broker designed for public groups in Sphinx Chat.
+Empowering users to run their own **Sphinx Tribes** server, this platform seamlessly routes group messages for various applications such as **sphinx-relay** nodes, apps, websites, or IoT devices.

+Additionally, a subset of **Sphinx Tribes** is the bounties platform - a global marketplace for work paid out in bitcoin bounties.

 ## How it Works 🚀

+### Sphinx Chat
-**sphinx-tribes** operates as an MQTT broker that any node can subscribe to.
+**Sphinx Tribes** operates as an MQTT broker that any node can subscribe to.
 Message topics always consist of two parts: `{receiverPubKey}/{groupUUID}`.
 Only the group owner has the privilege to publish messages, and all messages from group members are required to be submitted to the owner as a Lightning keysend payment.
 The group `uuid` is essentially a timestamp signed by the owner.

 ![Tribes](https://github.com/stakwork/sphinx-tribes/raw/master/img/tribes.jpg)

+### Bounties Platform
+**sphinx-tribes-frontend** A significant part of this repository contains the frontend for the bounties platform.
+In order to run the website locally on your computer, you'll need to run sphinx-tribes-frontend as a whole.
+You can find the backend repo at [sphinx-tribes](https://github.com/stakwork/sphinx-tribes).

 ## Authentication 🔒